ahmedorko/ahmedorko/README.md

 - 👋 Hi, I’m @ahmedorko
 - 👀 I’m interested in Web Development & Video Editing
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Web Development & sometimes UI/UX Design
 - 📫 How to reach me
-- Email - ahmed.orko2001@gmail.com
+Drop a mail @ this address ahmed.orko2001@gmail.com

 <!---
 ahmedorko/ahmedorko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.